 - Insurance – Your lender may require homeowner’s insurance as part of your PITI.

 Keep in mind that PITI may just account for just some of your monthly expenses when owning a home.
-Depending on where you live and how you are paying for your home, there may be additional costs built in.
+Depending on where you live and how you are paying for your home, there may be additional costs.
 And the components that make up PITI are very broadly defined here; there is often more complexity that goes into each part of PITI.

 PITI & Escrow

-While many of us have heard of “escrow” when it comes to home buying (and other financial transactions), one thing that is less known is that PITI is also known by lenders as your “escrow account.”
-Your monthly PITI payments go into your escrow account and your funds are disbursed to the lender for the interest, principal, property insurance (and for some, PMI), to the county for property taxes when they come due, and your insurance carrier for your homeowner’s insurance.
+While many of us have heard of “escrow” when it comes to home buying (and other financial transactions), lesser known is lenders also consider PITI to be your “escrow account.”
+Your monthly PITI payments go into your escrow account.
+Your funds are disbursed to the lender for the interest and principal; property insurance (and for some, PMI) to the county for property taxes when they come due; and your insurance carrier for your homeowner’s insurance.

-For many first-time home owners, an escrow account is mandatory, and in many ways can be very useful.
-For instance, when the time comes for making the payments for real estate taxes, many find it easier to pay them monthly rather than face a large bill due at one time (or twice depending on your taxing jurisdiction.)
+For many first-time home owners, an escrow account is mandatory.
+And in many ways, it can be very useful.
+For instance, when the time comes for making the payments for real estate taxes, many find it easier to pay them monthly rather than face a large bill due at one time (or twice depending on your taxing jurisdiction).

 When it comes to calculating what you can afford regarding your PITI, a good rule of thumbs is that 28% of your gross monthly income is the maximum monthly cash outflow for costs associated with your house payments.

-One variation of this is the 36% rule, which is calculated by taking your monthly PITI as calculated above, and then adding any homeowners-association dues or condo fees, credit cards, car loans, student loans and any other personal loans.
+One variation of this is the 36% rule.
+This is calculated by taking your monthly PITI as calculated above, and then adding any homeowners-association dues or condo fees, credit cards, car loans, student loans, and any other personal loans.
 Then divide this by your gross monthly income.

-PITI is just one of the many financial considerations to think of when making such a large financial commitment.
-A financial advisor can help you understand your PITI more thoroughly, as well as help you determine whether buying a home fits into your overall financial strategy.
+PITI is just one of the many financial considerations when making such a large financial commitment.
+A financial advisor can help you understand your PITI, as well as help determine how buying a home fits into your overall financial strategy.